Laparoscopic Inguinal Hernia Repair in NYC

 Laparoscopic inguinal hernia surgery is an ambulatory procedure.
 Patients return home a few hours after surgery and usually recover within one to two weeks.
 The average time until returning to work after the surgery is three days and the average time until a patient resumes significant physical activity (e.g., running, biking, gym) is 3.8 days.
 The incision needed for laparoscopic surgery is much smaller than with open hernia repair surgery, making scarring typically less visible after surgery.

-What are the advantages of undergoing laparoscopic surgery for inguinal hernia repair with Dr. Mark Reiner?
+Benefits of undergoing laparoscopic surgery with Dr. Mark Reiner?

 There are numerous cosmetic and medical reasons for choosing to undergo laparoscopic inguinal hernia surgery with Dr. Reiner, including the following: